 3. Consultancies

-The business strategy should include financial projections, employee hiring plans, and information on how the E2 investor plans to grow the consultancy.
+The plan should include financial projections, employee hiring plans, and a roadmap on how the consultancy will grow.

 The consultancy must meet E2 requirements such as: